hadeel-edres/Recipes_Project/README.md

 # Features:

 - Add and edit recipes: Users can add and edit their own recipes with photos, descriptions, ingredients, and preparation steps.
+- Progressive Web App: The website is designed as a Progressive Web App (PWA).
+This means that it can be installed on the user's device like a native app.
+- Offline access: The app can also be used offline after it has been installed once.
+- Faster loading times: The app loads faster than a conventional website because it is stored in the browser's cache.
 - Responsive design: The website is responsive and can be used on all devices.

 # Technical details: